beginning of content

 How do osteoporosis medicines work?

-Osteoporosis medicines work on slowing the rate of bone breakdown, or increasing new bone formation:
+Some osteoporosis medicines work by slowing the rate of bone breakdown.
+Others work by increasing the formation of new bone.

 What types of osteoporosis medicine might I be prescribed?

-If you have been through menopause, depending on your situation your doctor might prescribe menopausal hormone therapy, such as:
+If you have been through menopause, your doctor might prescribe menopausal hormone therapy, such as:

 If you have severe osteoporosis, depending on your situation your specialist may prescribe:

-Your doctor will work with you to consider the best option for your circumstances.
+Your doctor will talk with you to understand your preferences and overall health.
+They will consider the best medicine to use for your situation.

 Very rarely, bisphosphonates can cause bone loss in the jaw.
-They may also very rarely cause atypical (unusual) fractures in other bones.
-Be sure to keep up your regular dental care, including visits to the dentist and teeth cleaning, to help keep your mouth and jaw healthy.
+They may also very rarely cause unusual fractures in other bones.
+Be sure to keep up your regular dental care.
+Visit your dentist for regular check-ups and teeth cleaning, to help keep your mouth, teeth and jaw healthy.

-Denosumab may increase your risk of skin infections and cause low calcium levels if you have severe kidney disease.
+Denosumab may increase your chance of skin infections.
+It can also cause low calcium levels if you have severe kidney disease.

 When should I see my doctor?